Loved Ones Are Safer & Happier During COVID-19 with DHC In-Home Care

 DHC staff members are dedicated and committed to providing the highest-quality in-home care services.
 They care deeply about each of their clients and their loved ones.
 They do everything they can to protect those they have the honor of serving.
 They also take pride in doing their part to protect the health and safety of their staff and the members of the communities where they serve.

 Contact Dakota Home Care any time at (877) 691-0015.
-Set up a free in-home consultation for services, ask questions or express concerns you may have.
+Set up a free in-home consultation for at home senior services, ask questions or express concerns you may have.
 We all want to do our part to help stop the spread of COVID-19 and keep home an option that is safe, healthy and comfortable.